-If you are one of those people who only like to work out your "Show Muscles" (chest, arms, abs and some shoulders) then move on, but if you are looking to have a thick, dense and well-balanced upper body then stick around.
+If you're someone who only like to work out your "show muscles" (chest, arms, abs and some shoulders) then move on, but if you are looking to have a thick, dense and well-balanced upper body then stick around.
 Today we are going to discuss how to turn your baby back into wide thick wings of muscle.

 In most cases the back is an afterthought for many beginners.
-The back can't be seen when you look in the mirror and most people have a hard time contracting the back when they first start working out, so the majority of beginners do a few half hearted sets of pull-downs and low cable rows and move on to something else.
-I am going to change all that for you, read on ...
+The back can't be seen when you look in the mirror, and most people have a hard time contracting the back when they first start working out, so the majority of beginners do a few half-hearted sets of pull-downs and low cable rows and move on to something else.

-In the article below I will discuss the anatomy of the back, its function, location in the body and some exercises for each area of the back.
-Finally, what you have been waiting for, I will include 5 of my favorite workout programs to help turn your tiny back into massive slabs of muscle.
+In this article I will discuss the anatomy of the back, its function, location in the body, and some exercises for each area of the back.
+Finally I will include five of my favorite workout programs to help turn your tiny back into massive slabs of muscle.

 Lower Back (Lower Trapezius)

 - From the scapula all the way down to the top of the buttocks—or basically the lower portion of the back around the spine.

 Middle Back (Rhomboids)

 - Connected to both the scapula and the Spinal Column in the middle of the back.

 Lats (Latissimus Dorsi)